OHV Mapping Conventions

 1. Competition maps for traditional foot-orienteering, designed to be printed at scales of 1:15,000 and 1:10,000; essentially the international standard.

 2. Maps for MTB-Orienteering.
 It turns out that these maps are also suitable for street and trail orienteering on foot, and small rogaines.
-Designed to be printed at scales of 1:20,000 and smaller.
+Designed to be printed at scales of around 1:20,000.

-4. Maps of small parks and schools.
-Designed to be printed at scales of 1:4000 and larger.
+4. Maps of pocket-handkerchief parks and schools.
+Designed to be printed at scales of 1:3000 and larger.

 I've always had trouble remembering what a "smaller" or a "larger" scale is.
 A small ratio number like 1000 is a large scale.
 A large ratio number like 50,000 is a small scale.
 Large scale, a given object is larger on the map.